dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 A transaction execution results in a read-set and a write-set.
 The read-set consists of pairs, a memory location and the transaction that wrote it.
 The write-set consists of pairs, a memory location and a value, that the transaction would record if it became committed.

-In a sequential execution, a read by tx-k from a particular memory location obtains the value writted by the highest tx-j, where j < k, to the location; or the initial value at the memory location when the block execution started if none.
-We denote this dependency as tx-k <-- tx-j.
+In a sequential execution, a read by tx-k from a particular memory location obtains the value writted by the highest tx-j, where j < k, to the location; or the initial value at that memory location when the block execution started if none.
+We denote this dependency as tx-k &larr; tx-j.
-For example, in a sequential execution of B, tx[1] reads M[1] and writes M[1], respectively; tx-4 reads M[1] and writes M[0], hence tx-4 <-- tx-1;
+For example, in a sequential execution of B, tx[1] reads M[1] and writes M[1], respectively; tx-4 reads M[1] and writes M[0], hence tx-4 &larr; tx-1;
-tx-5 <-- tx-2;
+tx-5 &larr; tx-2;
-tx-6 <-- tx-4;
+tx-6 &larr; tx-4;
-tx-7 <-- tx-5;
+tx-7 &larr; tx-5;
-tx-8 <-- tx-6;
+tx-8 &larr; tx-6;
-tx-9 <-- tx-8;
+tx-9 &larr; tx-8;
-tx-10 <-- tx-5.
+tx-10 &larr; tx-5.

 The goal is to enable parallel execution that preserves a block pre-order, namely, results in exactly the same read/write sets as a sequential execution.